Bhupesh-V/til/meta/creative-writing.md

 2. Progress
    - Hardest.
    - There's a time clock that a reader feels when reading a story (page numbers, chapters, visual maps) that makes the story compelling.
-   - Page turner indicates that "progress" in happening (gives the illusion of progress to the reader).
    - Can be done by indentifying the type of plot.
    - Do mini-plots (nested code).
 3. Payoff
-   - Make good on all of it.
+   - Make good on all the build-up of plot and characters.
-   - Should flow naturally, should give readers everything they were promised.
+   - Should flow naturally, should give readers everything they were promised and more.

-   - Try to give people more than they expected.
+## Formats

-## Short Stories
+### Short Stories

+- Short stories can be based on one idea/plot and a minimum of 1-2 characters.
+- Setting is the not that important.
-Reader Experience: delievering a specific emotional "punch" (can be correlated to watching short videos, reels).
+- Reader Experience: delievering a specific emotional "punch" (can be correlated to watching short videos, reels).

-### Techniques

 #### MICE Quotient (Organisational theory)